obonaventure/cnp3/book-2nd/principles/transport.rst

 The `request-response service` is a compromise between the `connectionless service` and the `connection-oriented service`.
 Many applications need to send a small amount of data and receive a small amount of information back.
 This is similar to procedure calls in programming languages.
 A call to a procedure takes a few arguments and returns a simple answer.
 In a network, it is sometimes useful to execute a procedure on a different host and receive the result of the computation.
 Executing a procedure on another host is often called Remote Procedure Call.
 It is possible to use the `connectionless service` for this application.
 However, since this service is usually unreliable, this would force the application to deal with any type of error that could occur.
 Using the `connection oriented service` is another alternative.
 This service ensures the reliable delivery of the data, but a connection must be created before the beginning of the data transfert.
 This overhead can be important for applications that only exchange a small amount of data.

-The `request-response service` allows to efficiently exchange small amounts of information in a request and associate it with the corresponding response.
+The `request-response service` allows to efficiently exchange small amounts of information in a request and associates it with the corresponding response.
 This service can be depicted by using the time-sequence diagram below.

   .. msc::